normful/nixos-dotfiles/README.md

 Previously, I tried running NixOS in a VM in VMWare Fusion and Parallels.
 Although that worked, I realized that I prefer the simplicity of running Nix directly on my macOS host.
 It seems like there's too many constant bugs and workarounds needed to make Parallels Tools or VMWare Tools properly.
-So there are some left over config files for that setup here too, but I don't use them anymore.

 ## Neovim Config